readingandwritingproject/wimbly/README.md

 - follow the instructions in install/ to setup required components
 - at a minimum openresty will be needed to host static content and to run wimbly applications luarocks will be required too

+- to send email setup postfix locally as a 'satellite system' and follow the instuctions here: http://fastmail.wikia.com/wiki/ConfiguringPostfix